 Make sure to get regular checkups from your doctor and to understand the pros and cons of taking any medications.
 Monitor your symptoms so you can discuss changing meds or other lifestyle habits if necessary if they are causing you side effects.

-3. Stay Active & Maintain a Healthy Weight
+3. Stay Active and Maintain a Healthy Weight

 Regular, moderate exercise is considered to be very important for people with most types of cardiomyopathy (depending on their symptoms).
 Get clearance from your doctor before beginning any new exercise routine, especially if you are taking medications, have ongoing heart problems, or are experiencing chest pain, shortness of breath or dizziness.
 Some people with cardiomyopathy may need to avoid intensive or competitive sports or exercise that involves sudden bursts of exertion (such as fast weight lifting, sprinting, etc.).
 (10)